fabiommendes/sidekick/docs/intro-functions.rst

 incomplete set of arguments transforming add in a convenient factory.

 Even for only two arguments, implementing auto-currying this way already seems like a lot of trouble.
-Fortunately, the :func:`sk.curry` decorator automates this whole process and we can implement auto-curried functions with very little extra work:
+Fortunately, the :func:`sidekick.functions.curry` decorator automates this whole process and we can implement auto-curried functions with very little extra work: